ITSS Academic Technology Team is hosting a limited pilot of interactive display technologies for Fall 2021 and Spring 22.

 The Samsung Flip can be viewed on other larger screens around the classroom by the following operation.

-- On Instructor Podium, look for the Black Control Panel, a panel with 8 buttons on it.
+- On classroom podium, look for the Black Control Panel, a panel with 8 buttons on it.

 - Select the button labeled "INT" or "Interactive Display".
 The Samsung Flip should appear on the room's other displays.